Black Hills Fourth of July celebrations

 Deadwood’s Independence Day events wrap up on Wednesday with a free concert of original music and covers by Kory & The Fireflies at 6:30 p.m. in Outlaw Square.
 Go to deadwood.com/event/independence-day/ for more information.

-Custer — Custer’s Fourth of July festivities open with an arts and crafts fair from 10 a.m. to 6 p.m.
-Monday and Tuesday at the 1881 Courthouse Museum.
-For kids, there will be a Children’s Fair with bouncy houses, face painting and more from noon to 4 p.m.
-Monday and 11 a.m. to 4 p.m.
-Tuesday at Way Park.
+Custer — Custer’s Fourth of July festivities include an arts and crafts fair from 10 a.m. to 6 p.m.
+Tuesday at the 1881 Courthouse Museum.
+For kids, there will be a Children’s Fair with bouncy houses, face painting and more from 11 a.m. to 4 p.m. at Way Park.
 Admission is free.

-Monday’s events continue with a Veterans’ Tribute Street Dance (featuring Gallop) from 6 to 11 p.m., at the Veterans Memorial on Washington and Fifth streets.

 Tuesday’s celebration begins with a B-1 flyover, followed by a Kids’ Parade at 10 a.m., followed by the Patriots’ Parade in downtown Custer.
 After the parades, flag lowering and raising ceremonies take place at 11 a.m. at the Veterans Memorial on Washington and Fifth streets.

-Hot Springs — The Fourth of July celebration starts Monday with a free street dance from 8 p.m.-midnight at Centennial Park.
-Tuesday has a full slate of festivities, beginning with a Firecracker 5K/10K; registration starts at 6 a.m.; go to active.com to register online.
+Hot Springs — Tuesday has a full slate of festivities, beginning with a Firecracker 5K/10K; registration starts at 6 a.m.; go to active.com to register online.
 The Fourth of July parade begins at 10 a.m. near Family Dollar on University Avenue, with a B-1 flyover at 10:20 a.m.
 The parade route ends at Mueller Civic Center, where a Chamber Community Picnic takes place at 11:30 a.m.
 The Hot Springs Cruisers Show & Shine will be from noon to 3 p.m. at Centennial Park, and a FireQuacker Duck Race starts at 1 p.m. at Centennial Park Bridge and finishes at the Dip Bridge.
-Contact the Hot Springs Chamber at 605-745-4140 to purchase ducks.
+Contact the Hot Springs Chamber at (605) 745-4140 to purchase ducks.

 The city’s fireworks display will begin at 9 p.m.
 Tuesday, weather permitting.
 Watch the show from Butler Park.
 Go to hotsprings-sd.com/events/events-calendar/ for more information.